aklciot/Open-Data-Telemetry-Network/README.md

 ### Libraries
 The following libraries are required:
 - AsyncTCP (can be installed fromzip file in library folder)
-- ESPAsyncWebServer (can be installed fromzip file in library folder)
+- ESPAsyncWebServer (can be installed from zip file in library folder)
-- EEPROM (can be installed fromzip file in library folder) (N.B.
+- EEPROM (can be installed from zip file in library folder) (N.B.
 This library has been depreciated and should be replaced by Preferences.
 Raised as [issue #2](https://github.com/aklciot/TTGO-Gateway-repeater/issues/2))
 - Adafruit MQTT
 - ESP8266 and ESP32 OLED driver for SSD1306 displays
 - RH_RF95.h from RadioHead